OlleMattsson/yijing/src/static/iching.md

 26. Ta Ch'u / The Taming Power of the Great
 -------------------------------------------

-above KêN KEEPING STILL, MOUNTAIN below CH'IEN THE CREATIVE, HEAVEN
+above KÃªN KEEPING STILL, MOUNTAIN below CH'IEN THE CREATIVE, HEAVEN

-The Creative is tamed by Kên, Keeping Still.
+The Creative is tamed by KÃªn, Keeping Still.
 This produces great power, a situation in contrast to that of the ninth hexagram, Hsiao Ch'u, THE TAMING POWER OF THE SMALL, in which the Creative is tamed by the Gentle alone.
 There one weak line must tame five strong lines, but here four strong lines are restrained by two weak lines; in addition to a minister, there is a prince, and the restraining power therefore is afar stronger.
 The hexagram has a threefold meaning, expressing different aspects of the concept "Holding firm."
-Heaven within the mountain gives the idea of holding firm in the sense of holding together; the trigram Kên which holds the trigram ch'ien still, gives the idea of holding firm in the sense of holding back; the third idea is that of holding firm in the sense of caring for and nourishing.
+Heaven within the mountain gives the idea of holding firm in the sense of holding together; the trigram KÃªn which holds the trigram ch'ien still, gives the idea of holding firm in the sense of holding back; the third idea is that of holding firm in the sense of caring for and nourishing.
 This last is suggested by the fact that a strong line at the top, which is the ruler of the hexagram, is honored and tended as a sage.
 The third of these meanings also attaches specifically to this strong line at the top, which represents the sage.

 THE JUDGMENT